 Barclay-Thomsen Field is home to Denison's men's and women's soccer programs.
 Nestled in a picturesque corner of the Denison campus, Barclay-Thomsen Field is a stadium-style complex with seating for 1,000 spectators and lights for night competitions.
 The field is 120x78 yards and is a natural grass surface.
 The facility is named for former Denison coach and athletic director, Ted Barclay and former men's lacrosse coach and professor, Tommy Thomsen.

 Denison Softball Field

 The Denison University Softball Field was built in 1997 and is one of the premier facilities for collegiate softball in NCAA Division III.
 The field has undergone a number of renovations and improvements over the last 10 seasons.
 Most recently, the university added four light poles which make Denison one of a handful of Division III teams with the capability to play softball at night.
 Lights have been added to the outdoor hitting cages located just beyond center field and chair back seating have been installed to the grandstand behind home plate.
 In 2013 a press box was added behind the backstop.

 Big Red Field is the home to the Denison University baseball team.
 One of the most pristine, well-manicured fields in the Great Lakes Region, the field served as the home of the North Coast Athletic Conference Championship Series in 2007, 2008 and again in 2010.

 Denison University boasts 12 varsity tennis courts with six main courts that are lighted and used primarily for varsity competition.

-Denison's men's and women's golf teams compete on the Donald Ross-designed Granville Golf Course.
+Denison's men's and women's golf teams compete on the Donald Ross-designed Denison Golf Club at Granville.
 The course, which sits just one half mile off campus, received a four-star rating by Golf Digest.